 Kegel exercises have become a part of mainstream conversation among women, however many women are still unsure what a Kegel is exactly.
-Additionally, many women are unaware of the many benefits that Kegel exercises can have on overall health and wellness.
+Additionally, many are unaware of the many benefits that Kegel for women can have on overall health and wellness.

 A Kegel is simply a contraction of the pelvic floor muscles, which are the sling-like muscles that surround and support the bladder, the vagina and uterus, and the rectum.

-Performing pelvic floor strengthening exercises (Kegels) can help train the muscles to treat bladder leaks, pelvic organ prolapse, and low back and hip pain, and can improve sex.
+Performing these kegel exercises women can help train the muscles to treat bladder leaks, pelvic organ prolapse, and low back and hip pain, and can improve sex.

 Learn more about Kegels here.

 The pelvic floor muscles are a component of the inner core, the muscles that support the trunk and hips.
 These muscles work in coordination with the deep layers of the abdominals to support the spine, and they connect to the deep hip rotator muscles for hip stability.

 When the pelvic floor muscles are not at optimal strength and coordination, it can affect the joints of the pelvis, tailbone, and lower spine.
 It is estimated that 38% of women with urinary leakage also experience low back pain, and Kegels address both of these conditions.